An approach for systematic decomposition of complex llm tasks: Appendix: Spider database decomposition details

 \subsection{Experiment Workflow}

-We compare the baseline \textit{Chain-of-Thought} (CoT) decomposition with the proposed \sys{} framework on the NL2SQL task.
+We compare the baseline \textit{Tree-of-Thought} (ToT) heuristic decomposition method with the proposed \sys{} framework on the NL2SQL task.
 In both settings, the agent interacts with the environment over multiple rounds, constructing the final SQL query.

 At each round, the agent is provided with: \begin{itemize}[leftmargin=*, itemsep=0pt] \item the natural-language query (NLQ), \item the database schema (whose visibility differs between the baseline and \sys{} setups), and \item the current intermediate assignment or generated SQL fragment. \end{itemize}